L3Harris Flight Academy

-Once you have successfully obtained your Certified Flight Instructor Certificate, you can build up the required 1500 flight hours to obtain your Airline Transport Pilot (ATP) certificate.
+Once you have successfully obtained your Certified Flight Instructor Certificate, you can build up the required 1500 flight hours to obtain your Airline Transport Pilot (ATP) certificate, so that you can work and fly as a commercial airline pilot.

 With an ATP certificate, you unlock your potential to go on to fly for regional and major airlines as a First Officer and Captain.
 Find out more about the different career options you have once you’ve completed your commercial airline pilot training.